People Power in East Westwood

 ABOUT THE PHOTOGRAPH:

-“ I think this picture says a lot about my time at Roll Hill School.
-I was dressed up as Cat in the Hat for World Literacy Day, another staff member at the school was really into it and organized a whole day of events.
-And one of the things one of the highlights of the day was predicated on me dressing up as the Cat in the Hat to get kids excited about, not only the day, but to get excited about reading, in general.
+“I think this picture says a lot about my time at Roll Hill School.
+I was dressed up as Cat in the Hat for World Literacy Day.
+Another staff member at the school was really into it and organized a whole day of events.
+One of the highlights of the day was me dressing up as the Cat in the Hat to get kids excited—not only about the day, but about reading in general.